Sustainability Network Meeting

 The issue of sustainability in publishing can sometimes feel overwhelming.
 From deforestation to create paper and packaging, to book pulping, transportation, water usage, the use of foils and toxic inks, and questions of fossil fuel investment (to name a few), publishing can have a harmful environmental impact.
 But this doesn’t have to be the case.
 Working in partnership with the industry and by using their voices and engaging with readers, authors can play a key role in ensuring meaningful, measurable action on sustainability in the book sector.

-This third online meeting is an opportunity for SoA members to learn more about the SoA’s Tree to Me campaign that launched in April 2023 to add authors’ voices to the drive to make publishing more sustainable.
-The ten questions highlight ten areas for sustainable change in the publishing industry.
-The campaign and its ten questions are designed to help authors, illustrators and translators to start a conversation with their publisher about their book’s sustainability, to reduce its environmental impact, in the materials it uses and the energy it consumes, in the publisher’s investments and emissions targets, and more.
-For authors who self-publish, where appropriate, these questions can be asked of the any contractor(s), service provider(s) or supplier(s).
+This third online meeting is an opportunity for SoA members to learn more about the SoA’s ampaign that launched in April 2023 to add authors’ voices to the drive to make publishing more sustainable.
+The campaign and its 10 questions are designed to help authors, illustrators and translators to start a conversation with their publisher about their book’s sustainability.
+The ten questions highlight 10 areas for sustainable change in the publishing industry, such as materials used and the publisher’s investments.
+For authors who self-publish, where appropriate, these questions can be asked of any contractor(s), service provider(s) or supplier(s).

-In this online meeting, the Sustainability Network committee will dive deeper into each of these topics, guide members through some practical links and further reading to learn more about, and inform, their decisions for more sustainable choices.
+In this online meeting, the Sustainability Network committee will dive deeper into each of the topics covered in the 10 questions , guide members through some practical links and further reading to inform their decisions for more sustainable choices.

 After a short screen break, this presentation will be followed by small-group discussions in break-out rooms to explore these resources with members and have a more general free-flowing conversation around Tree To Me, sustainability and learning for change.
 The groups will then come back together to discuss and share feedback with the whole network.